Miranda Cosgrove: 2010s

 On February 15, 2013, Deadline reported that Cosgrove would star in Girlfriend in a Coma, a television series written by Liz Brixius for NBC and adapted from the novel of the same title by Douglas Coupland.
 However, following production difficulties, the project was canceled.
 Cosgrove again voiced Margo in Despicable Me 2, released on June 5.
 In 2013, she appeared in the animated short films Training Wheels as Margo and Gru's Girls as Savana.
 In December, she announced on The Today Show that she was recording a new album.
-In 2014, Cosgrove performed voice work in the animated film A Mouse Tale, which was released on February 10, 2015.
+In 2014, Cosgrove performed voice work in the animated film A Mouse Tale, which was released on DVD on February 10, 2015.
 Cosgrove also starred in the horror film The Intruders with Austin Butler, portraying the role of Rose Halshford.

-2016–present: Current work

-In May 2016, Cosgrove was cast in the NBC sitcom Crowded, which was cancelled after one season.
+She was cast in the NBC sitcom Crowded, which aired from March 15 to May 22, 2016.

 In 2017, Cosgrove reprised her role as Margo once again in Despicable Me 3, which was released on June 14, 2017.
-In 2019, Cosgrove appeared in the limited budget Netflix science fiction film 3022.
+In 2019, she appeared in the limited budget Netflix science fiction film 3022.
 Since 2019, she has been the host of Mission Unstoppable with Miranda Cosgrove, a show which airs on CBS and earned the actress a Daytime Emmy Award nomination in 2020.

+2020s

-Cosgrove reprised her role as Carly Shay in an iCarly revival, which premiered on Paramount+ in June 2021, and its second season premiered in April 2022.
-She additionally serves as an executive producer for the series, on which Cosgrove stated "I knew from a really young age how the executive producer of the show pretty much got to decide almost every aspect, now I get to have a say in everything."
-Alike to its predecessor, the revival has earned acclaim.
-Cosgrove hosted the 2022 Kids' Choice Awards alongside Rob Gronkowski on April 9, 2022, where she won the award for Favorite Female TV Star, marking her second win from the Kids' Choice Awards.
-She was also included on Forbes magazine's "30 Under 30" list in 2022.
+In 2021, Cosgrove played Rachel in the independent film North Hollywood.
+She reprised her role as Carly Shay in an iCarly revival, which premiered on Paramount+ in June 2021, and ran for three seasons until July 2023.
+She additionally served as an executive producer for the series, on which Cosgrove stated "I knew from a really young age how the executive producer of the show pretty much got to decide almost every aspect, now I get to have a say in everything."
+The first season received a 100% rating on Rotten Tomatoes.
+She won the award for Favorite Female TV Star at the 2022 Kids' Choice Awards, marking her second win from the association.
+Cosgrove told Yahoo!
+Lifestyle in 2022 that she has no plans to return to music.

+Cosgrove had a starring role in the comedy film Drugstore June, which earned a limited theatrical release in February 2024.
+She next starred in the Netflix film Mother of the Bride opposite Brooke Shields, which was released in May 2024.
+Of her experience with the film, Cosgrove said that "all the people in this movie were so nice, from the crew to all the actors.
+It couldn’t have come at a more perfect moment in my life."
+While Mother of the Bride received mixed reviews, Amy Amatangelo of Paste believed Cosgrove "shines" in the film's emotional moments, and Courtney Howard of Variety called her performance "nuanced" and "thoughtful".
+Cosgrove then reprised the role of Margo in Despicable Me 4, which was released in July 2024.